brian-team/brian2/docs_sphinx/advanced/state_update.rst

 Explicit state update
 ---------------------
 Explicit state update schemes can be specified in mathematical notation, using the `ExplicitStateUpdater` class.
-A state updater scheme contains of a series of statements, defining temporary variables and a final line (starting with ``x_new =``), giving the updated value for the state variable.
+A state updater scheme contains a series of statements, defining temporary variables and a final line (starting with ``x_new =``), giving the updated value for the state variable.
 The description can make reference to ``t`` (the current time), ``dt`` (the size of the time